Top Takeaways From This Post

 House hunting anywhere can be a daunting experience.
-But when you are house-hunting in Germany as an expat, it is a completely different ballgame.
-Read some of my tips on how to find a perfect rental in Germany as an expat!
+But when you are house hunting in Germany as an expat, it is a completely different ballgame.
+Read some of my tips on how to find a perfect rental apartment in Germany as an expat!

 Last year, I found myself in the emotional whirlwind that is house hunting in Germany.
 It was at times quite exciting, and the others quite frustrating.
 If you are a foreigner from a non-EU country, there are more than just a few things that you may not be prepared for.

-So here are some of the basics that you should know before or while looking for a rental apartment or a house in Germany.
+So here are some of the basics that you should know before or while looking for a rental apartment in Germany.

 PS: If you want to BUY a house in Germany, then read this post instead!

 Disclaimer: This blog post may include affiliate links.
 These links do not cost you anything but I might earn a small commission if you decide to use goods or services from one of my recommended partners.
 Thank you for your support to help keep this platform growing!

 1) Start early with apartment hunting in Germany

 Seriously.
 Start as early as possible.

 You may not be able to find your dream rental apartment in Germany right away.
 And even when you do, chances are that there is a lot of competition for your dream apartment.
 Only a handful of apartments match all of your criteria anyway and if you start late with your house hunting, you may end up settling for one.

 You can avoid this shuck-up by starting your house hunting in Germany at least three months in advance.
 Start even sooner if you are looking for a rental apartment in Berlin or another bigger city in Germany.
 You may be able to get away with a shorter search time in smaller German cities, however, some people have reported spending over a year searching for a rental apartment in Germany.